 OSHA Workplace Violence Prevention Quiz

-This quiz is aimed to test and enhance your knowledge about workplace violence prevention measures as recommended by OSHA.
+This quiz is aimed at testing and enhancing your knowledge about workplace violence prevention measures as recommended by OSHA.
 It includes both multiple-choice and true/false questions.
-Select the best answer or indicate whether the statement is true or false.

 1. What is OSHA's primary role in workplace violence prevention?